Unity-Technologies/com.unity.multiplayer.docs/mppm/player-tags/target-instance.md

 ---
 id: target-instance
-title: Use a Player tag to run a virtual player as a server, client, or host
+title: Use Player Tags to run a player as a server, client, or host
-sidebar_label: Assign Players different session roles example
 description: This example shows how you can use Netcode for GameObjects to run a Player as a server, client, or host in Multiplayer Play Mode.
 ---